 I’ll go through the Worksheet step-by-step as we apply ergonomics to the manufacturing workplace.
 In actual use, you won’t necessarily be able to complete the entire Worksheet in one go-around.
-You may not know all of information in a linear fashion.
+You may not gather all of information in a linear fashion.
 As you use it, fill out what you can and then go back to the incomplete sections as the information becomes available.

 Workstation, Tool, Equipment – Identified/Defined